confluentinc/ksql/design-proposals/klip-7-connect-integration.md

 this approach, but for the reason outlined above, the syntax will be developed with the assumption that Connect is running as a separate component.

+**The recommendation is to support 1 & 3, tabling 2 unless a need for it comes in the future**

 ### Syntax

 Analogous to DDL and DML, the Connect syntax will separate actions that have side effects with